bet4a/d3wiki/Pack-Layout.md

 > [Wiki](Home) ▸ [[API Reference]] ▸ [[Layouts]] ▸ [Hierarchy](Hierarchy-Layout) ▸ **Pack Layout**

 Enclosure diagrams use containment (nesting) to represent the hierarchy.
-The size of each circle reveals a quantitative dimension of each data point, and the cumulative size of each subtree.
-Although [circle packing](http://en.wikipedia.org/wiki/Circle_packing) does not use space as efficiently as a [[treemap|Treemap-Layout]], the “wasted” space more effectively reveals the hierarchy.
+The size of each leaf node’s circle reveals a quantitative dimension of each data point.
+The enclosing circles show the approximate cumulative size of each subtree, but note that because of wasted space there is some distortion between levels; only the leaf nodes can be compared accurately.
+Although [circle packing](http://en.wikipedia.org/wiki/Circle_packing) does not use space as efficiently as a [[treemap|Treemap-Layout]], the “wasted” space more prominently reveals the hierarchy.

 [![pack](pack.png)](http://mbostock.github.com/d3/ex/pack.html)